universefall/Implementation-of-Alexnet/README.md

 # Implementation-of-Alexnet
 This is a implementation of  Alexnet.
 The network is trained and tested on cat vs dog dataset of Kaggle.
+It is built based on PyTorch.
 # Inference
 The pretrained model can be downloaded from Pytorch website.
 And the pretrained model should be put into the data folder.
 # Training